seankcheema/QuestList/Sprint 3 Documentation.md

 _Back End Unit Tests_: <br/>
 We have implemented a variety of Unit Tests using the built-in Go testing.
 Initially, we created TestHello() to test the functionality of the Go “testing” import.
-To test our Main.go functions we created tests TestGame(), TestAllGames(), TestSignUp, TestSignIn, TestWriteReview, and TestGetReview.
+To test our Main.go functions we created tests TestGame(), TestAllGames(), TestSignUp(), TestSignIn(), TestWriteReview(), and TestGetReview().

 -TestGame():<br/>
 TestGame() tests the function Game() with a specific game “slug” (slug is a concatenated version of a game name setting all letters to lowercase and replacing all spaces with hyphens).
 When this slug is passed, Game should return the 10 most similar games to that slug with array[0] being the most similar and array[9] being the least similar.
 For this test we pulled the first element of the array as it is the desired game and compared it to our intended game string.